Released (Patti LaBelle album)

 Released is the fourth studio album by the American singer Patti LaBelle.
 It was released by Epic Records on March 14, 1980, in the United States.
-The album featured the hits "I Don't Go Shopping", written by previous collaborator David Lasley and musician Peter Allen, and the title track, "Release (The Tension)", which was written by funk legend Allen Toussaint, who produced the entire album.
+The album featured the hits "I Don't Go Shopping", written by previous collaborator David Lasley and musician Peter Allen, and the title track, "Release (The Tension)", which was written by Allen Toussaint, who produced the entire album.
 The title track found some international success upon its release while "I Don't Go Shopping" was her first top 40 R&B charted single since 1977.
 Along with her frequent collaborator, James "Budd" Ellison, LaBelle lyrically co-wrote the last five songs on the album.

 Track listing

 All tracks produced and arranged by Allen Toussaint.